bglase/can-usb-com/README.md

 ```

 ## Streaming
 The CAN-USB-COM extends the NodeJS stream interface, so it can be piped to other stream instances.
-See `stream.js` in the example folder.
+See `basic.test.js` in the test folder.

 ## Examples
 Several complete examples can be found in the `example` folder.